We Live What We Teach

 Director of Wise Mind Centre

 Debbie received her doctorate degree in Clinical Psychology from Stony Brook University (American Psychological Association-accredited) in New York in 2005 after completing her internship training at the Centre for Addiction and Mental Health (Child, Youth and Family Program) in Toronto.
 In 2009, she completed a 2-year post-doctoral fellowship with Dr. Marsha Linehan (treatment developer of DBT) at the University of Washington, where she received intensive training and supervision in DBT and in research on Borderline Personality Disorder (BPD).
-Debbie has worked in various clinical settings including the Children’s & Women’s Health Centre of BC (outpatient medical), Surrey Memorial Hospital (inpatient adolescent psychiatry), Vancouver General Hospital (VGH; adult mental health and substance use outpatient services), and the DBT Centre of Vancouver (a community group practice).
+Debbie has worked in various clinical settings including the Children’s & Women’s Health Centre of BC (outpatient medical), Surrey Memorial Hospital (inpatient adolescent psychiatry), Vancouver Coastal Health (VGH Mental Health and Substance Use Outpatient Services, Online Therapy Service), and the DBT Centre of Vancouver (a community group practice).

 Debbie provides clinical supervision to graduate trainees in clinical psychology programs at UBC, SFU, and Adler Universities, as well as doctoral level clinicians in the process of registration with the College of Psychologists of BC.
 In addition to clinical services, she has taught graduate level courses in clinical assessment at the University of British Columbia and undergraduate courses at Kwantlen University.
 Further, she has presented her research work in parenting and BPD in international conferences and published her work in these areas in peer-reviewed journals.
 She has provided clinical consultations and workshops in DBT and BPD-related topics locally and internationally to other mental health clinicians.
 She is a part time consultant for Behavioral Tech: A Linehan Institute Training Company.